Robert1802/CSharp-CheatSheet/README.md

 This file was created to be a dictionary of definitions and examples of C# concepts.

-Hare you will have a list of concepts to choose from:
+Here you will have a list of concepts to choose from:

 - [01-Variables](./CSharp-CheatSheet/C01-Variables.cs)
 - [02-DataTypes](./CSharp-CheatSheet/C02-Data-Type.cs)